Have you started your kitchen holiday prep?

 - Plan music for entertaining

-- Stock easy meals and snacks for your family to eat days leading up to the main event
+- Stock easy meals and snacks for your family to eat on days leading up to the main event

 - Consider creating buffet signs for food served